augudyne/GymRat/README.md

 -   Add exerciseName input suggestions via AutoCompleteTextView
 -   Selecting an exercise will update the remaining available information in the exercise prompt
+-   Added IO (read/write) for ExerciseManager, WorkoutManager, and WorkoutLogManager

 1. TODO Implement a paired entry of reps with weight input